KanchiPeetam/sikhaparisad/content/docs/_index.md

 {{<audio "14e7oxnLJYrQ8Jr3z2RWMmgzua9W6GPq1">}}

-## Sikha Procedure
+## Kshoura Karma Procedure

-For sikha preparation certain procedure is followed.
-The following videos document this.
+The below set of videos show the procedure a grihasta should follow for kshoura karma.

 ```
 {{<youtube "BvIZ1_n7qXs">}}